 In accordance with the fashion in architecture at the time, the plans were sweeping and radical.
 A dual carriageway was proposed to replace ancient Maiden Lane (birthplace of the famous painter, J W Turner) together with other highways which would plough their way through the neighbourhood.
 New shops, theatres, a vast conference centre, tower blocks and the demolition of large numbers of historic buildings were also included in the plans.
 Many local residents and lovers of the old Covent Garden were understandably concerned.

-However, the GLC was disbanded in 1986 and The Covent Garden Area Trust, which dates back to 1988, was set up to take over the role of guardian and preserver of the buildings and historical features of the Covent Garden market area shortly afterwards.
+However, the GLC was disbanded in 1986 and Covent Garden Area Trust was set up to take over the role of guardian and preserver of the buildings and historical features of central Covent Garden shortly afterwards.